N'Djamena: Geography

 N'Djamena is located at 12°06′36″N 15°03′00″E, on the confluence of the Chari and Logone rivers.

+The city is formally divided into 10 administrative districts, which are loosely grouped into three distinct areas of the city.
+There is an old colonial core along the Chari River which houses much of the administrative institutions that fulfill N'Djamena's role as national capital.
+To the north and east of the core, there is newer construction, referred to by some residents as the "African city", with mixed-class residents and much of the city's trade.
+Most of the city's current growth is in the third area, even further east, with limited formal infrastructure.

 While primarily an administrative centre, the city includes the Nassara Strip commercial centre and residential areas, such as Mbololo, Chagoua, Paris Congo and Moursal.
 The main commercial avenue of the city is the Avenue Charles de Gaulle.

-Environment

-N'Djamena is Africa's most polluted city.

 Climate

 N'Djamena has a hot semi-arid climate (Köppen BSh) with a short wet season and a lengthy dry season.
 Despite the fact that the city receives on average approximately 510 mm of rainfall annually, due to the area's very high evapotranspiration, N'Djamena still falls into the semi-arid climate category.
 The wet season lasts from June to September, with the heaviest rain occurring in August.
 The dry season essentially covers the remaining eight months.
 Based on annual temperatures, N'Djamena is one of the hottest major cities on the planet.
 In only one month of the year (August) do average monthly high temperatures fail to cross the 32 °C mark.
 The city's highest temperatures are usually seen between March and May, just before the onset of the heavier rains.

+N'Djamena's climate is affected by the collision of two large air masses over Chad, one continental and one maritime, whose interactions can produce unpredictable weather.
+According to the World Air Quality Report 2024, N'Djamena is one of the world's 20 most polluted cities.
+The water in the Chara River also contains high levels of some heavy metal contaminants, increasing downstream of the city and during the dry season.